Academic profile

 Trajectory

-Research on multi-objective evolutionary design-space exploration for embedded systems.
+Research on multi-objective evolutionary design-space exploration for embedded cyber-physical systems.

-Teaching, research, supervision, and institutional activity in computer systems, digital systems, modeling and simulation, and biological computation.
+Teaching, research, supervision, and institutional activity across digital systems, modeling and simulation, biological computation, and computer organization.
+Internship coordinator since 2017.